ApurvaBhargava/my-curriculum-vitae/README.md

 **Birla Institute of Technology, Mesra, India** (August 2015 – June 2019)\
 *Bachelor of Engineering in Computer Science and Engineering*
+- GPA: 8.81/10.00
-- Relevant Coursework: Database Management Systems, Data Mining and Data Warehousing, Artificial Intelligence and Expert Systems, Soft Computing, Data Structures and Algorithms, Parallel and Distributed Systems, Advanced Engineering Mathematics
+- Relevant Coursework: Database Management Systems, Data Mining and Data Warehousing, Artificial Intelligence and Expert Systems, Soft Computing, Data Structures and Algorithms, Parallel and Distributed Systems, Discrete Mathematical Structures, Advanced Engineering Mathematics
-- Won ‘Excellence award for Extraordinary Performance in Academics’ (awarded to only 1 student in the batch)
+- Won ‘Excellence award for Extraordinary Performance in Academics’ (awarded to the top student in the batch)

 ## SKILLS, ACTIVITIES & INTERESTS

 **Skills:**\
-**Domains:** Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, Anomaly Detection, Network Analysis, Fairness in AI, DBMS, OOP\
-**Programming Languages:** Python, Java, C++\
+- Programming Languages: Python, Java, C++ (OOP)
-**Machine Learning Libraries (Python):** pytorch, keras, tensorflow, numpy, pandas, scikit-learn, scipy, statsmodels, nltk, spacy, openCV, LightGBM, xgboost, NetworkX\
-**Database Management Systems:** SQL, MongoDB\
+- Database Management Systems: SQL, MongoDB
-**Big Data:** Hadoop MapReduce, pySpark, Parquet, AWS (Amazon Web Services)\
-**Data Visualization and Model Interpretation Tools:** Plotly, Microsoft Power BI, matplotlib, seaborn, SHAP, LIME
+- Machine Learning: PyTorch, Keras, TensorFlow, NumPy, Pandas, SciPy, statsmodels, scikit-learn, NetworkX, NLTK, spaCY, OpenCV
+- Big Data and Cloud: Spark MLlib, PySpark, Hadoop, MapReduce, Hive, Parquet, AWS (SageMaker, EMR)
+- Data Visualization: Plotly, Matplotlib, Seaborn, Power BI, Excel
+- Model Interpretation: SHAP, LIME, Hypothesis Testing

-**Activities:** Robotics Club instructor, AI Club representative, Technology festival event coordinator, Badminton Club, Table Tennis Club
+**Activities:** Women in Data Science (WiDS), Robotics Club instructor, AI Club representative, Technology festival event coordinator, Badminton Club, Table Tennis Club

 **Interests:** Poetry and story writing, reading, Astronomy, Cognitive Neuroscience

 ## EXPERIENCE
 **International Flavors & Fragrances, New York, NY** (June 2021 – Present)\
 *Data Science Intern*
-- Performed large scale acquisition, cleaning, and integration of logistics and operations data from multiple databases; automated the discovery process of data availability; harmonized and interpreted the data at different granularity levels.
+- Performed acquisition, cleaning, and integration of logistics data from multiple databases, spanning 10M data points.
-- Used machine learning for optimizing logistics and operations- predicting the busiest routes, opportunities to consolidate shipments, opportunities to change mode from air to ocean, time estimate, frequencies, etc.
+- Engineered novel features and built deep learning and graph-ML models in Python for logistics optimization- predicting the busiest routes, estimated times, opportunities to consolidate shipments or change mode from air to ocean, etc.
-- Forecasted requirements and unit prices for all vendors and subsidiaries using deep time series prediction.
+- Forecasted requirements and unit prices for over 10,000 materials from 120+ plants using deep time series models.
-- Built dashboards for interactive visualizations using Business Intelligence tools.
+- Built dashboards for interactive visualizations of models and data at different granularities using Plotly and Power BI.
 - Presented the models to stakeholders for approval.
 Set up a baseline and a process to measure future improvements.

 **Department of Environmental Studies, New York University, New York, NY** (June 2020 – May 2021)\
 *Data Science Research Assistant (project funded by NSF grant)*
 - Harmonized and combined gameplay and participant survey data from 7 different behavioral studies conducted on-site with farmers in 7 countries as coordination games where coordinated, environment-friendly decisions lead to higher scores– incentivized by actual money.
-- Quantified environmental, agricultural and cooperation outcomes from the experiments; verified validity of the experiments by discovering correlations between the in-game and actual beliefs of participants.
-- Studied the effectiveness of PES (Payments for Ecosystem Services) at low cost by modeling farmers’ degree of adoption of environmental conservation practices in agriculture on subsidies and other factors.
+- Studied the effectiveness of PES (Payments for Ecosystem Services) at a very low cost by modeling agricultural and environmental response on subsidies and subjective factors and then performing regression analysis and ANOVA.
-- Predicted agricultural and environmental outcomes using ensemble models (random forest, AdaBoost, XGBoost, LightGBM); explained causative factors using SHAP explanations and visualizations.
+- Predicted agricultural and environmental outcomes using ensemble models (Random Forest, AdaBoost, XGBoost, LightGBM) with over 92% accuracy in Python; explained causative factors using SHAP explanations and visualizations.
-- Uncovered the demographic factors and subjective beliefs (towards community, future generations, environment, government, and punishments) that contribute to increased net productivity and better environmental practices, using regression analysis and ANOVA.
+- Adapted and tuned Transformers-BART for abstractive summarization of PES research papers (utilized NLP, PyTorch).
 - Identified dynamic processes in human learning and comprehension in terms of changes in game choices and game performance as the games progressed using time-series analysis.

 **Courant’s Center for Data Science, New York University, New York, NY**\